ente-io/ente/docs/docs/self-hosting/guides/db-migration.md

 At the high level, the steps are

-1. Stop your cluster
+1. Stop your cluster.

-2. Start just the postgres container after changing the image to `pgautoupgrade/pgautoupgrade:16-bookworm'
+2. Start just the postgres container after changing the image to `pgautoupgrade/pgautoupgrade:16-bookworm'.

-3. Once the in-place migration completes, stop the container, and change the image to `postgres:16`
+3. Once the in-place migration completes, stop the container, and change the image to `postgres:16`.

 #### 1. Stop the cluster